grufio/vettore/README.md

 ## DPI and Units

  - Default DPI: 96.
 On import, DPI is set from EXIF when available; otherwise 96.
  - Conversions: internal math uses exact factors; no rounding applied during conversion.
-- Display: px shows as integer; all physical units (mm, cm, in, pt) display 2 decimals.
-- Stability: internal echo snaps non‑px values to 4 decimals to prevent flip‑flop when toggling units.
+ - Precision: system uses up to 4 decimals internally for non‑px units (e.g., 100.1202 mm) to avoid cumulative error.
+ - Display: UI shows 2 decimals for non‑px units (e.g., 100.12); px is shown as integer.
+Trailing zeros are trimmed when appropriate.
+ - Typing: no live formatting while typing; inputs are sanitized only.
+Formatting is applied on Resize and on remote updates.
  - Resize: targets are computed once from the typed values and current DPI; resizing is skipped when the target matches the current converted size.
+ - Resize prerequisites: both fields must be numeric (> 0), units selected, and targets must differ from current size.
+The button is disabled otherwise.